harrietjia/flutter-wx-test/README.md

 # wechat

-A new Flutter application. important lib and images
+A new Flutter application. important lib and images、pubspec.yaml

 ## Getting Started